 Erich is honored to be a part of the Ballyhoo family.
 Erich has had the great pleasure of doing a wide variety of work with Ballyhoo Theatre, including performance, marketing, conception, choreography and direction.
 Erich’s biggest undertaking with Ballyhoo has been conceiving and arranging the BEND benefit concert series; annual miscast fundraisers featuring alumni and senior students.

-As a performer at Ballyhoo, Erich was featured in the first two BEND concerts (Lover in BEND, Juliet in BEND2: R&J), bare (Peter), Cabaret (Emcee) and Spring Awakening (Melchior).
+As a performer at Ballyhoo, Erich was featured in three BEND concerts (Lover in BEND, Juliet in BEND2: R&J, BEND5: Vaudeville), bare (Peter), Cabaret (Emcee) and Spring Awakening (Melchior).
 He has been seen regionally in Newsies, 1776, Jesus Christ Superstar, The Buddy Holly Story, and more.
 While living in Seattle, he was seen in RSP: Carousel at the 5th Avenue Theatre, Snowflake Lane at the Bellevue Collection, and Carrie starring Alice Ripley at Balagan Theatre.
 He is featured on the original cast recording of A Christmas Story, The Musical and originated roles in Hollmann and Kotis’s Yeast Nation (Jan-the-Wise) and Dmitry Koltunov’s Nasha America (Rodrich).

 Erich has also had several incredible opportunities as a choreographer, including working on Growing Up: A Cabaret with Shileah’s middle school students and the Ballyhoo production of Spring Awakening.
 His original choreography show This Moment premiered at CCM in Spring 2019.
 Erich received the 5th Avenue Award for Outstanding Choreography for his work on Once on this Island, and was also recognized with a nomination and honorable mention for RENT and Singin' in the Rain respectively.

-Erich is currently pursuing a Bachelor of Fine Arts in Musical Theatre at the University of Cincinnati College-Conservatory of Music (CCM)
+Erich was recently granted a Bachelor of Fine Arts in Musical Theatre at the University of Cincinnati College-Conservatory of Music (CCM)

 Coulson has been performing since age 9.
 A transplant to the Seattle area, Coulson began his professional career as a performer and choreographer in Utah and Wyoming.
 Competitively, he has been seen at the National Youth Dancesport Championships (1st), Musical Theatre Competitions of America (1st, 4th), FAME Show Choir National Championships (9th).
 He has performed at Village Theatre, A Sensible Theatre Co., The Jackson Hole Playhouse, Hale Centre Theatre, and many more.
 As a choreographer, he started working in education while he was still attending high school and has had the wonderful opportunity to choreograph for many theaters, schools, and groups since.